 Five years later, I was truck driving over the road for Schneider.
 It was exhausting work, officially taking twelve to fourteen hours a day, but with paperwork and trip planning, often spilling over into sixteen to eighteen hour days.
 Any spare time was precious, and occasionally I even had enough time to watch a video.
 With so little entertainment, I was very easily entertained.
 I saw Taxi starring Jimmy Fallon and Queen Latifah and thought it was a comedic masterpiece.
 Every movie I watched was GREAT.
 Except for one.

-The two prominent cyborgs on the
+The two prominent cyborgs on the cover are NOT in this movie. |

 I didn’t realize it at the time, but Future War was quite possibly the best bad movie anyone has ever seen.
 Starring Daniel Bernhardt (a.k.a.
 Jean-Claude Van Dang), the story itself is so laughable one wonders how it ever became a movie.
 A runaway slave from the future (who was abducted from earth’s past) arrives in “present-day” California with obese cyborgs and velociraptor-sized T-Rexes chasing him down.
 He takes refuge in a halfway house and befriends a nun-in-training.
 Beyond this, people are trying to survive attacks from dinosaurs and cyborgs, but it’s impossible to make sense of why anybody does anything else in this movie.